zengm-games/json-web-streams/README.md

 More examples

-something about why to use this library (web streams, well tested, JSONPath, integrated schema validation / TypeScript)

-maybe instead of object input, do (JSONPath | { path: JSONPath, schema: Schema })[]

-- could add back index?
-- index.ts exports?

-some way to validate and run code in the readme?

 ## Future

 JSONStringifyStream - Whenever I've had to do this in the past, it winds up being some messy ad hoc thing, but also it's a lot easier to write than messy ad hoc parsing code.
 So this is less valuable than JSONParseStream, and I'm less sure what the API should be.